bradleygamboa/Fortune-Teller-MERN/README.md

 4. To start the development server type: $ npm start
 5. Open a new terminal tab in the same directory (command + t) and type: $ gulp
 6. Open your browser and go to localhost:8000
-7. The development server is live, now you can code your react application in the src directory, gulp will listen for changes and transpile and bundle your code and nodemon will serve the files to the browser.

 ![react-logo react-logo](http://www.kadisa.lt/images/logos/react.png)
 ![gulp-logo gulp-logo](http://robrothedev.github.io/assets/images/gulp-logo.png)